 In May 2014, the FASB issued a new standard on revenue recognition related to contracts with customers.
 This standard supersedes nearly all existing revenue recognition guidance and involves a five-step principles-based approach to recognizing revenue.
 The underlying principle is to recognize revenue when promised goods or services are transferred to customers in an amount that reflects the consideration that is expected to be received for those goods or services.
-The new standard will also require additional qualitative and quantitative disclosures about contracts with customers, significant judgments made in applying the revenue guidance, and assets recognized from the costs to obtain or fulfill a contract.
-We will adopt this new standard under the modified retrospective method in the first quarter of fiscal 2019, with the cumulative effect of initially applying the guidance recognized in retained earnings at the adoption date.
-We have established a project plan and a cross-functional implementation team to adopt the new standard.
-We are in the process of identifying and implementing necessary changes to accounting policies, processes, controls and systems to enable compliance with this new standard.
-We continue to evaluate the impact the adoption of this standard will have on our consolidated financial statements and related disclosures.
+The new standard will also require additional qualitative and quantitative disclosures about contracts with customers, significant judgments made in applying the revenue-guidance, and assets recognized from the costs to obtain or fulfill a contract.
+We adopted the new revenue standard, using the modified retrospective transition method, which results in an adjustment to the opening balance of retained earnings as of October 1, 2018, our adoption date.
+The estimated cumulative impact of adopting the new standard is an increase in the opening balance sheet retained earnings of less than \$10 million.
+The primary drivers of the impact were changes from the capitalization and deferral of certain contract costs and the timing of revenue, net of costs, for software licenses bundled with services and projects previously accounted for on a completed contract basis.
+These were partially offset by a deferral of revenue, net of costs, related to the allocation of revenue to hardware and software products and services provided to our customers free of charge as incentives.
+We do not expect the adoption will have a material impact to our consolidated financial statements, including the presentation of revenues in our Consolidated Statement of Operations.